LetMeHelpYouREALTY/terraskyeview.com/COMPLETION-REPORT.md

 **🎉 SITE IS LIVE AND READY FOR BUSINESS! 🎉**

 All technical requirements met.
 All content cloned and expanded.
 All SEO optimizations complete.
-The website is professional, comprehensive, and ready to generate leads for Dr. Janet Duffy.
+The website is professional, comprehensive, and ready to generate leads for Dr. Jan Duffy.